 Or Go to our Parish Events Diary and search a specific date or event here http://stswithuns.org.uk/events/

-Our Parish Cinema is back for 2019 starting on the 1st February.
-All films are shown in St Swithun’s church hall following Friday evening mass at 7:00pm.
-Film’s start genrally around 8:10pm with tea and coffee provided.
+Our Parish Cinema during March 2019 – All films are shown in St Swithun’s church hall following Friday evening mass at 7:00pm.
+Film’s start generally around 8:10pm with tea and coffee provided.
 ALL ARE WELCOME !
 Here’s the current list – click on the links to see more details on the films being show themselves.

 |Date||Time||Film Title||Location||Post Link||Pic|